Information Technology Security Incident

 Faculty

-Michelle Williams, Pharm.D., BCPS, BCCCP is an emergency medicine clinical pharmacist at Capital Health Medical Center – Hopewell.
+Michelle Williams, Pharm.D., BCCCP is an emergency medicine clinical pharmacist at Capital Health Medical Center – Hopewell.
 She earned her Doctor of Pharmacy degree from the Ernest Mario School of Pharmacy at Rutgers, The State University of New Jersey.
 Following graduation, she completed a PGY-1 Pharmacy Practice Residency at Capital Health Regional Medical Center and a Teaching Certificate Program at Rutgers University Ernest Mario School of Pharmacy.
-Dr. Williams is board certified in pharmacotherapy and critical care.
-She currently serves as preceptor for students from Rutgers University Ernest Mario School of Pharmacy and Fairleigh Dickinson University School of Pharmacy.
+Dr. Williams is board certified in critical care.
+She currently serves as a preceptor for the pharmacy residency program and for students from Rutgers University Ernest Mario School of Pharmacy and Fairleigh Dickinson University School of Pharmacy.

 Shauna Camacho, Pharm.D, CPHIMS, BCPS is the Clinical IT Applications Manager at Capital Health.
 She graduated from the University of the Sciences in Philadelphia in 2007 with her Doctor of Pharmacy degree.
 Dr. Camacho has worked for Capital Health since 2002 with a focus on pharmacy informatics beginning in 2009.
 Dr. Camacho is an active member of ASHP and HIMSS and received her Certified Professional in Healthcare Information and Management Systems credentials in 2016.